dimajix/flowman/QUICKSTART.md

 ## 2.2 Inspecting Relations

-Now we can inspect some of the relations defined in the project.
+Now we can inspect some relations defined in the project.
 First we list all relations
 ```
 flowman:weather> relation list
 ```